 Well-being and belonging created through book-making

 This slow and careful read deepened my appreciation of their work.
 The page that showed thankfulness for the wind held swirls of colourful crayon markings and reminded me of wind dancing with fallen leaves.
 The page that showed thankfulness for the forest was filled with long vertical lines that seemed to invite me into its grandeur – a place where I might walk and feel overwhelmed by the height of the trees all around me.
 Xaviour couldn’t interpret other children’s drawings to guide his understanding of the words printed on each page, but when we turned to his illustration and I read “I am thankful for rain and puddles” he smiled and nodded his head.

 I mentioned my observations to the teacher who had created this meaningful bookmaking experience for the children.
 “Well, the pictures are mostly scribbles,” she replied, “but they do seem to like it.”

 It was now the end of October and the North American tradition of Halloween was almost upon us.
-It was time to create a new book, this time with photocopied pages that sported a pumpkin vine border and the beginning of a sentence that the children would complete “On Halloween I am ….”
+It was time to create a new book, this time with pages framed by a pumpkin vine and featuring the words “For Halloween I ….”

 Setting the stage for a new book

 So when the teacher asked for a show of hands about who was dressing up for Halloween, she was relieved to see everyone’s hand shoot high into the air.
 She then asked each child in turn what they planned to dress up as on Halloween.
-Almost every child replied with the name of a superhero, Disney or video character.
+Most replied with the name of a superhero, Disney or video character.
 It was hard to hear Jacob’s timid voice.
 His speech delay and the face mask he was required to wear for protection against COVID-19 made it even more difficult to hear him say ‘ghost’.